sethvargo/isbndb/README.markdown

 Pagination
 ----------
 Ruby ISBNdb now include pagination!
 Pagination is based on the `ResultSet` object.
-The `ResultSet` object contains the methods `next_page` and `prev_page`...
+The `ResultSet` object contains the methods `go_to_page`, `next_page`, and `prev_page`...
 Their function should not require too much explanation.
 Here's a basic example:

     results = @query.find_books_by_title("ruby")
     results.next_page.each do |result|